davidBelanger/torch-util/README.md

 ## GPU Support: ##
-Running on a GPU vs. a CPU can be accomplished with a single command line flag.
+Running on a GPU vs. a CPU can be accomplished with a single command line flag -cuda 1 to `ModelTraining.lua`.

 ## Dependencies ##
 Torch (installation [instructions](http://torch.ch/docs/getting-started.html)) and python

-## Guarantees: ##
-This code provides various utility classes that are very useful when designing deep learning applications for NLP.
-These arose through the process of developing a particular application.
-Therefore, it's certain that we do not cover all use cases and that our API would need to be circumvented at various points when applying it to new tasks.
-Also, we provide no guarantees that the code actually works, etc.

 # Code Examples #

+The best way to learn about our framework is to read these heavily-commented example scripts.

 * Preprocessing: exampleProcessing.sh
 * Model Training: exampleTraining.sh (assumes exampleProcessing.sh has been called)